 Because they are optimized for SEO, landing pages can be found across all search engines.
 They are a standalone page designed to attract traffic from other external sources.
 Web owners can exploit traffic data from all these avenues in order to improve the website’s ranking on Google and other search engines.

-Splash pages offer a quick-to-set-up, direct, and user-friendly avenue to gather user data.
+Website splash pages offer a quick-to-set-up, direct, and user-friendly avenue to gather user data.

 A splash page is best for when you want your users to decide how to interact with your business.
 On the other hand, a landing page is ideal for highlighting one or a few products earmarked for sale during a specific period of time or qualified lead generation.